snowch-notes/ibm-analytics-engine/flink_on_yarn_wordcount_cos.md

 fs.cos.<servicename>.endpoint=<EndPoint URL>
 ```

-Also, set up S3 urls which are needed by Flink
+Also, in addition to the IAE documentation instructions, we need to set up to access S3 urls which are used by Flink

 ```
 fs.s3a.access.key=<Access Key ID>